jesseloudon/jesseloudon.github.io/_posts/2021-03-21-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

 # Conclusion

-I'm going to end this blog post here although I've many more ideas/thoughts to include about the why/where/what/when/who of Azure Policy and the automation capability of the DeployIfNotExists effect.
+I'm going to have to end this blog post here although I've many more ideas and thoughts to include about the why, where, what, when, and who of Azure Policy and it's automation capability via the DeployIfNotExists effect.

 Many hours of sleep have been lost but it's been worth every cycle to share knowledge and learnings with the Azure community :heart:

 Huge thanks to [Joe Carlyle](https://twitter.com/wedoazure) and [Thomas Thornton](https://twitter.com/tamstar1234) for the opportunity to contribute to this year's #AzureSpringClean - make sure to check out expert-level content from contributors around the globe via [AzureSpringClean.com](https://www.azurespringclean.com/) :rocket:

 I hope this blog post has inspired you to do more with Azure Policy, Azure Monitor Metric Alerts, and adopt a policy-as-code workflow for your well managed Azure Tenants.

-Your comments/questions are most welcome, cheers!
+Your comments/questions/suggestions are most welcome, cheers!

 Jesse